 Inspired by the window that recalled the cathedrals he’d seen in Europe during his training and travels, Wood posed his quintessentially American figures in a “rigid frontal arrangement” that recalls Northern Renaissance art, while mimicking that movement’s close attention to detail.

-Seeking a model for the male in American Gothic, Wood asked a favor of his dentist, 62-year-old Byron McKeeby.
-It's likely McKeeby felt a bit obligated as Wood's constant craving for sugar—even putting it on lettuce—made him a client worth keeping happy.
-All that time in the exam chair gave Wood ample opportunity to examine McKeeby's strong hands.
-Of them, he said, "This is a marvelous hand.
+When Wood needed a model for the man in American Gothic, he asked his dentist, 62-year-old Byron McKeeby.
+It’s likely McKeeby felt a bit obligated, as Wood’s constant craving for sugar—he even put it on lettuce—made him a client worth keeping happy.
+All that time in the exam chair gave Wood ample opportunity to examine McKeeby’s face and strong hands.
+Of them, he said, “This is a marvelous hand.
 This has strength.
 This has character.”

 6. Wood found the wife close to home.

-The artist's first choice for a female model was his mother, Hattie.
-However, he was concerned that posing at length would be too much for her.
-So, in her stead his sister Nan sat in.
-But Hattie did contribute by lending her apron and cameo for her daughter's costume.
+The artist’s first choice for a female model was his mother, Hattie—but he was concerned that posing at length would be too much for her, so he used his sister Nan instead.
+Hattie did contribute by lending her apron and cameo for her daughter’s costume, though.

 7. None of the models posed together.